Skip to content

 When we asked the Twittersphere for suggested virtual learning platforms, there was a surge of comments of experiences with different webinar platforms (have a read through the Twitter thread for suggestions and experiences from our Twitter friends and colleagues).

 Tessa is preparing for #DFTBCOVIDGLOBAL, an international DFTB webinar for healthcare workers looking after children during the COVID-19 pandemic, after running two national webinars this week in the UK and Australasia, #DFTBCOVIDUK and #DFTBCOVIDANZ.
-She chose WebinarJam after days of research and tested and retested the platform to pull off two events that together brought together more than 400 healthcare professionals, helping them feel part of a connected community.
+She chose WebinarJam after days of research and tested and retested the platform to pull off two events that together brought more than 400 healthcare professionals, helping them feel part of a connected community.

 Moderated discussions

 It’s not all about the webinar.
-Incredible learning can also be facilitated on discussion forums, without the need for a camera or microphone.
+Incredible learning can also be facilitated on discussion forums without needing a camera or microphone.
 Taking a DFTB module guide (more on those later), you could run a two-hour session on, let’s say, head injuries in children.
-This is how I did just that for my department’s PED teaching this week:

 1. First, choose your discussion space.
 We used Slack: it’s something I’m familiar with and use pretty much daily, it’s very intuitive and learners join by invitation only.
 Other suggestions from the DFTB team include WhatsApp and Google Hangouts.